-Motion: Commissioner Luker moved to approve the facilities permit, with conditions, as it met the requirements set forth in the ordinance for the proposed use and the findings made above shall be incorporated into a written decision as the findings for approval of this application for wireless communication facilities permit.
+Motion: Commissioner Luker moved to approve the facilities permit, with the condition stated above and as it met the requirements set forth in the ordinance for the proposed use and the findings made above shall be incorporated into a written decision as the findings for approval of this application for wireless communication facilities permit.
 Section 30-23(b)(3)(b)(4).
-Commissioner Mau seconded the Motion.
+Commissioner Woody seconded the Motion.
 Motion carried by unanimous vote.